CNuge/email-report/README.md

 - I recommend signing up for a new gmail account for this purpose.
 You must allow unsecure access on the account (a no no for your main email!)
 - After you get a new gmail, go to the 'sign in and security' page and toggle the 'allow less secure apps' option to ON.
 This lets the python script send an email through the account.
 ### 2. Open `email_me.py`
-- On line 11 put change the string to the email address you will be sending FROM.
+- On line 11 change the string to the email address you will be sending FROM.
 - On line 12 put the password for the sending email address.
 - On line 13 put the email address you are sending the message TO.
 NOTE: If you didn't use gmail, you must change the server name on line 33 to match your email host.
 Just google 'hostname smtp server' and you can figure this out easily.